gtascyber/recontool2/README.md

 ### Executing the Program
-*WARNING: Don't forget to use a VPN connection...
+**WARNING: Don't forget to use a VPN connection...**

--Usage: ./recontool2.sh [OPTIONS]
+-Usage: "./recontool2.sh [OPTIONS]"

--Options:
+-OPTIONS
- -h,      Display this help message
+- -h,      Display this help message
- -d,      insert the domain for investigation (required) -a,      Active mode enabled.
+- -d,      insert the domain for investigation (required)
+- -a,      Active mode enabled.
 Performs deep DNS enumeration techniques like zone transfers, port scanning of SSL/TLS, certificates grabbing etc. (*CAUTION: More than usually time needed)
- -v,      Enable verbose mode
+- -v,      Enable verbose mode
- -b,      Brute force SubDomain Enumeration with default dictionary.
-Use along with -w flag to use your own wordlist -w,      Path to use wordlist for sub-domains brute forcing.
+- -b,      Brute force SubDomain Enumeration with default dictionary.
+Use along with -w flag to use your own wordlist
+- -w,      Path to use wordlist for sub-domains brute forcing